Stalking / Intimidation with intent to cause fear of physical or mental harm.

 What sentencing options are available?

-- Intensive Corrections Order (ICO): The Court has determined that a jail term is appropriate, however, has elected that you serve your sentence in the community.
+- Intensive Corrections Order (ICO): The Court has determined that a jail term is appropriate.
+However, it has elected that you serve your sentence in the community.
 An assessment report from Corrective Services to determine your suitability is required before you are sentenced to an ICO.
 You may be required to comply with conditions such as mandatory counselling, treatment and abstinence from alcohol (where applicable);

 - Conditional Release Order (CRO) (with or without conviction): Similar to previous good behaviour bonds, the Court requires you to not commit further offences for a period set by the Court, as well as to report to the Court at any time during the CRO.
 A CRO may be given with or without a conviction, meaning with or without a conviction to appear on your criminal record.

-- Fine: The Court can fine you a sum of money, having regard to your personal financial circumstances.
+- Fine: The Court can fine you a sum of money regarding your personal financial circumstances.

 What if I plead not guilty?